Osimo: History

+The oldest archaeological evidence attested in the territory of Osimo comes from the lower valley of the Musone river and its right tributary Fiumicello, which date back to the Upper Paleolithic (40,000-12,000 years ago).

+In the 9th century BC, the Picentes settled on the hill of Osimo and on the peak of Monte San Pietro, giving life to two distinct settlements with relative necropolises.

+With the Battle of Sentinum (today Sassoferrato) in 295 BC, the Romans began the conquest of Picenum region, which involved Osimo starting from 173 BC.

-Vetus Auximum was founded by the same Greek colonists of Ancona; later it was contested by the Gauls and the Picentes until conquered by the Romans, who used it as a fortress for their northern Picenum settlement starting from 174 BCE.
+Vetus Auximum – the ancient Osimo – was founded by the ancient Romans, who used it as a fortress for their settlement in northern Picenum.
 The walls were made of large rectangular stones which are still visible in some locations.
-It was a colony until 157 BCE.
+It became a Roman colony in 157 BC.
 The family of Pompey were its protectors and resisted Julius Caesar in 49 BCE.
 Inscriptions and monuments in its town square attest to the importance of Osimo during imperial times.

 In the 6th century it was besieged twice in the course of the Gothic War (535–554) by Belisarius and Totila; the Byzantine historian Procopius said it was the leading town of Picenum.

 Osimo was a free commune by 1100 A.D.
 It was later returned to the Pope by Cardinal Gil de Albornoz.
 In 1399–1430, it was a fief of the Malatesta family, who built a rocca, or "castle", which is no longer intact.
 Osimo was again made a part of the Papal States, and remained so until Italian unification in 1861.